 Illumination period: 21 November 2016 – 09 January 2017

 Getting there: 3 minutes walk from Hachiko exit of Shibuya Station, or 7 minutes walk from JR Harajuku Station.

-Nakameguro illumination has been annual winter regular event.
+Nakameguro illumination has been annual winter festival.
 Unlike 2014, this year’s illumination theme is “Minna no Illumi” which means illumination for everyone.
-More than 400,000 LED light attached to sakura trees emit gold colour which turn Nakameguro river bank into a magical path to stroll along.
-Nakameguro is the most crowded illumination spot in Tokyo.
+More than 400,000 LED light attached to the sakura trees and emit gold colour which turn the Nakameguro river bank into a magical path to stroll along.
+Nakameguro is one of the most crowded illumination spot in Tokyo, after Shibuya.

 Illumination period: 16-25 December 2016.

 Getting there: 1 minute walk from Nakameguro Station (H01) on Tokyo Metro Hibiya Line and Tokyu Toyoko Line.

 The Caretta Shiodome resembles a Christmas wonderland where Christmas trees are lit up.
 Although Caretta Shiodome illumination site is hidden behind tall buildings, this place never fails attracting audience.
 The llumination show is held at every 20 minutes runs for less than 5 minutes.

 Illumination period: 17 November 2016 – 14 February 2017.